-Typically a major national scholarship application contains the following elements: an on-line form, one or more essays, a resume, a transcript and recommendation letters.
-An interview may also be part of the process.
-This however varies from scholarship to scholarship.
+Typically major scholarship applications contain the following elements: an online form, one or more essays, a resume, a transcript, and recommendation letters.
+An interview and an internal campus nomination process may also be part of the application.
+This varies from scholarship to scholarship.

 How early should I start and when are the deadlines?

-It is never too early to start building your academic resume, so some students start inquiring and planning in their freshman year.
-In general a complete application will take between 1 and 4 months of work before the deadline, which means usually 13 to 16 months before the actual start of the award.
-The deadlines are spread across the academic year they can be found with the individual scholarships.
+It is never too early to start building your academic resume, so some students start inquiring and planning in their first year.
+In general, a complete application will take between 1 and 4 months of work before the deadline, which means usually 13 to 16 months before the actual start of the award.
+The deadlines are spread across the academic year and can be found with the individual scholarships.

 What is an external deadline?

 The external deadline is the final deadline given by the group or foundation administering the award.
 It is a hard deadline which all scholarships have.
 After this deadline, no materials can be submitted.